Boot Fetish

 Overview

-Boot fetishism is an erotic interest in boots as a category of footwear, spanning knee-high and thigh-high fashion boots, riding and equestrian boots, combat and military boots, and heavy work boots.
-It belongs to the wider family of shoe fetishism but is usually distinguished by its associations with materials such as leather and with themes of authority, power, and uniform.
+Boot fetishism is an erotic interest in boots as a distinct class of footwear, spanning knee-high and thigh-high fashion boots, riding and equestrian boots, combat and military boots, and heavy work boots.
+It belongs to the wider family of shoe fetishism but is usually set apart by its associations with materials such as leather and with themes of authority, discipline, and uniform.
+Clinically it is a benign variation of sexual interest, not a disorder, absent distress, impairment, or non-consent.
 This article traces its documented history, how the interest is expressed, the psychology proposed to explain it, and its place in research and subculture.
-Clinically it is regarded as a benign variation of sexual interest, not a disorder, absent distress, impairment, or non-consent.

 History & origins